victordeman/victordeman-Serverless-Training-Module-Generator/README.md

 - Git (for manual repository management)

 ### Frontend Setup (SvelteKit)
-1. Install dependencies from the project root:
+All commands are run from the project root:
+1. Install dependencies:
    ```bash
    npm install --prefix frontend
    ```